MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

     1. Select the step, and then set properties in the **Properties** tab:

         1. Enter a display name for the step.
-        1. If you want users to enter data to complete a step, select the appropriate field from the drop-down list.
+        1. If you want users to enter data to complete a step, select the appropriate column from the drop-down list.
-        1. Select **Required** if people must fill in the field to complete the step before moving to the next stage of the process.
+        1. Select **Required** if people must fill in the column to complete the step before moving to the next stage of the process.
         1. Select **Apply** when you're done.

      > [!NOTE]
      >
-     > - If you set a two-option boolean field as **Required**, users can't continue unless the field value is **Yes**.
-The user is required to mark the field as completed before moving to the next stage.
+     > - If you set a two-option boolean column as **Required**, users can't continue unless the column value is **Yes**.
+The user is required to mark the column as completed before moving to the next stage.
-     > - If either **Yes** or **No** are acceptable field values, then you should make the field an option set instead of a two-option boolean field.
+     > - If either **Yes** or **No** are acceptable column values, then you should make the column an option set instead of a two-option boolean field.

 1. **Add a branch (condition) to the process.** To add a branching condition: